stcucufa/epistrophy/doc/manual.md

 The shell also provides a transport bar that can be added to a page to let the user control the timing for the application.
 The transport bar has its own scheduler, so fibers can directly be scheduled from the transport bar.
+Create a new transport bar with `new TransportBar()`, which is paused by default.

-* `TransportBar.element` is the HTML element for the transport bar.
+* `TransportBar.element` is the HTML element for the transport bar which can be inserted anywhere on a page.
+* `TransportBar.schedule(f)` creates a new fiber and schedules it immediately (using the transport bar’s own scheduler).
+If `f` is provided, it is called on the new fiber immediately (like `Fiber.spawn(f)`).
+The fiber is returned.
 * `TransportBar.record()` starts or resumes recording, _i.e._, running the
 transport bar’s scheduler.
 Return the transport bar.
 * `TransportBar.pause()` pauses the transport bar’s scheduler.
-Return the transport bar (which is paused by default).
+Return the transport bar.